 Parents and families are always welcome at camp.
 Please register in the Camp Office upon arrival.
 The campfire held on the last day is the best time for visitors.
-Leaders are asked to inform the Business Manager or Camp Director by noon on your first full day of camp if visitors are expected so that we can ensure enough seating and food for your guests.
+Leaders are asked to inform the Camp Director by noon on your first full day of camp if visitors are expected so that we can ensure enough seating and food for your guests.
 There is a \$15 per meal charge for visitors.
 Meal tickets are non-refundable.
-If a visitor would like to stay overnight, there is a \$20 per night charge in addition to any meals.
+No visitors are allowed to stay overnight.
 This is paid upon arrival at the Camp Office.